This Ricoh Printer Driver Tutorial will guide you step by step through the best way to add a Ricoh Printer driver onto a Windows computer.

 Choose “Add a local or network printer as an administrator”

-The screen may refresh again and as per step 11, regardless what printers are listed, click on “The printer that I want isn’t listed”
+The screen may refresh again and as per step 12, regardless of what printers are listed, click on “The printer that I want isn’t listed”

 Click “Next” at the bottom right